ParaState/SafeStakeOperator/README.md

 ### Operator

 Briefly speaking, an operator is a party who holds a share of a validator's private validation key and signs duties with this key share.
 SafeStake uses a $(t,n)$-threshold BLS signature scheme to enable this feature.
 Namely, a validation key is split into $n$ shares, each of which is held by an operator.
 The key can NOT be reconstructed with less than $t$ shares.
 In the work flow, an operator can produce a signature share by signing a duty.
 Afterwards, if $t$ or more signature shares are collected, we can produce a valid signature that is equivalent to one signed by the original validation key.

+Before signing a duty, the committee of operators for a validator need to first agree on the duty to be signed.
+This requires a consensus protocol.
+Please be aware that *this consensus is NOT the ETH2 Proof of Stake consensus*.
+A BFT consensus protocol is enough for this purpose.
+SafeStake uses [***Hotstuff***](https://github.com/asonnino/hotstuff) to achieve the duty agreement among the committee of operators.

 ### SafeStake Service Provider